Every month we provide a list of upcoming grant opportunities for artists and arts-based projects. Here is the list for December 2019.

 The New York Foundation for the Arts is accepting applications for The NYC Women’s Fund for Media, Music and Theatre.
 Description: The NYC Women’s Fund for Media, Music and Theatre provides grants to encourage and support the creation of digital, film, music, television, and live theatre content that reflects the voices and perspectives of all who identify as women.

 by Aisha Jordan, Program Associate at Fractured Atlas This will be our final regular grant deadline post until the fall.
 For all opportunities, please visit the website of each funding organization for application instructions and complete guidelines.
 Have a great summer!
 Center for Cultural Innovation is accepting applications for The Investing in Artists grants program.
 Description: The Investing in Artists grants program was established by the Center for Cultural Innovation (CCI) in 2007 to enhance the working lives and strengthen the creative support system for California artists working in all disciplines.
 Since that time, with the support of The James Irvine Foundation and The William and Flora Hewlett Foundation, CCI has awarded over $2 million to 270 diverse artists working in various disciplines across the state.

+**For a more in-depth look at different ways for artists to raise money, check out this article.
+In it, we cover crowdfunding, general support, recurring support, and grants.
 In this article, we will dive into the similarities and differences between general fundraising and crowdfunding.
 Yes — they are two separate things!
 Both different avenues for raising the funds you need to get your art on track.
 We will go through the best instances for using each platform and how they work in their own unique fashion.